 The implementation was done on JBoss 5, using JSP, Hibernate, and MySQL.

-To solve the problem, I built a proxy system where a proxy application on the remote Linux client listens on a TCP port for incoming connection requests, and forwards them over a dial out connection to the proxy server.
-The proxy server receives the request over the serial connection, and emulates the RAS service, forwarding the connection request to the central server on a TCP port specifically assigned to the specific remote client.
-Once the server accepts the connection, the connection is also accepted at the remote side and data sent either way between the client and the server is forwarded over the serial link.
+I built a system where a proxy application on the remote Linux client listens on a TCP port for incoming connection requests and forwards them to the proxy server, which receives the request over the serial connection and emulates the RAS service, forwarding it to the central server on a TCP port assigned to the client.
+The connection is accepted by the server and then at the remote side; data sent between the client and server is forwarded over the serial link.

 Just for background, in the US, state lottery agencies usually sub-contract the deployment and operation of the online retailer point-of-sale network (POS) to specialist vendors.
 The lottery itself will manage the back-office business operations with their retailers (convenience stores, etc.).
 However, a subset of the information regarding the retailers must be shared with the POS vendor in order for the vendor to properly provide and service the retailers' lottery point of sale equipment.